Robin-Hoodie/io.oreon.www/README.md

 ## Functions

 To build our functions into a production bundle, run `npm run functions:build`, which will çreate a bundle for every function and output it into the `functions/dist` folder.
+To watch your functions for changes while developing locally, run `npm run functions:watch`.

+### Testing Functions Locally

-To develop with them locally, run `npm run functions:watch`.
-This will have webpack watch your function code and allow you to run [Netlify dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md) on top of it.
+Once you've built the latest version of your functions or are watching them with `npm run functions:watch`, you can run [Netlify dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md) on top of it by running `netlify dev`.
-You can then test your functions by running `netlify functions:invoke`
+You can then test your functions by running `netlify functions:invoke`.

  ## Testing